Alek Keshishian

-Alek Keshishian (Ալեք Գևորգի Քեշիշեան, born 30 July 1964) is an Armenian-American film and commercial director, writer, producer and music video director.
-His 1991 documentary, Madonna: Truth or Dare was the highest-grossing documentary of all time until 2002; it "changed the way filmmakers explored the world of celebrity" and had a "profound impact on LGBTQ representation in film."
+Alek Keshishian (Ալեք Գոորգի Քեշիշեան, born 30 July 1964) is an Armenian-American film and commercial director, writer, producer and music video director.
+His 1991 documentary, Madonna: Truth or Dare was the highest-grossing documentary of all time until 2002; it "changed the way filmmakers explored the world of celebrity" and had a "profound impact on LGBTQ representation in film".

 Early life and education

 Keshishian was born in Beirut to Cecile Keshishian (née Simonian), and Kevork Keshishian, a pediatrician.
 The family immigrated to the United States in 1969.
 They lived briefly in Brookline, Massachusetts, and then moved to Manchester, New Hampshire.
 Immersed in the Armenian community, the Keshishians often housed Armenian refugees, and Keshishian and his younger sister, Aleen Keshishian, grew up speaking English and Armenian.
 Both siblings acted as children and toured with the New Hampshire Children's Theatre, American Children's Theatre, and the "I Like the U.S. of A" national touring company.

 Keshishian attended St. Paul's School and Harvard University, graduating with honors in 1986.
 His senior thesis was a pop-opera adaptation of Wuthering Heights.
 The production, which included music by Kate Bush and Madonna, received significant attention.